nowbusking/dodotable/README.rst

 SQLAlchemy to ``<table>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Assume you have a entity called `Music`. and it looks like below.
+Assume you have an entity called `Music`.
+It looks like the below.

 .. code-block:: python